mrflowers22/ios-planets-objc/README.md

 ### Part 2 - Model/Model Controller

 1. Create a model object that represents a planet.
 It should include the name and image of the planet.
-2. Create a model controller that has private hardcoded array of planets;
+2. Create a model controller that has private hardcoded array of planets
 3. Create a computed property (aka a property in Objective-C) for the planets that adds Pluto if the `NSUserDefault` property is set.

 ### Part 3 - View Controller